Australian Press Council

-The Australian Press Council (APC) was established in 1976 and is responsible for promoting high standards of media practice, community access to information of public interest, and freedom of expression through the media.
-The Council is also the principal body with responsibility for responding to complaints about Australian newspapers, magazines and digital outlets.
+The Australian Press Council (APC) was established in 1976 with the goal of promoting high standards of media practice, community access to information of public interest, and freedom of expression through the media.
+The Council is the leading industry organisation for responding to complaints about Australian newspapers, magazines and digital outlets.

-Regulation of broadcast media in Australia is conducted by the Australian Communications and Media Authority.

-The APC was only established after the Federal Government began preparation of legislation to create a government authority to ensure accountability in 1975.

-In accordance with its Constitution, the Council pursues its goals by:
+The Council has no legal authority to regulate the press, or to impose fines or other penalties.
+It relies on the press to voluntarily adhere to its standards of conduct and decisions, and to publish its adjudications of complaints.
+The Council is funded by its member publishers in the newspaper and magazine industries, receiving the majority of its funding from News Corporation.
+Government regulation of broadcast media in Australia is the purview by the Australian Communications and Media Authority.